Hubert Teitelbaum: Education and career

-Born in Pittsburgh, Pennsylvania, Teitelbaum received an Artium Baccalaureus degree from the University of Pittsburgh in 1937 and a Bachelor of Laws from the University of Pittsburgh School of Law in 1940.
+Born in Pittsburgh, he earned his B.A. degree from the University of Pittsburgh in 1937 and a Bachelor of Laws from the University of Pittsburgh School of Law in 1940.
 He was a special agent for the Federal Bureau of Investigation from 1940 to 1943.
 He was a captain in the United States Army during World War II and in its immediate aftermath, from 1944 to 1947.
 He was a division chief for the United States Department of the Army in the Federal Republic of Germany from 1947 to 1949.

 He was in private practice in Pittsburgh from 1949 to 1955.
 He was the First Assistant United States Attorney for the Western District of Pennsylvania from 1955 to 1958.
 He was the United States Attorney for the Western District of Pennsylvania from 1958 to 1961.
 He was in private practice in Pittsburgh from 1961 to 1971.
 He was an adjunct professor of law at Duquesne University School of Law from 1977 to 1995.